LomNtetha/LomNtetha/README.md

 #### I'm Lumkile Ntetha, and here's a little bit about me:
 - 🌟📚 I'm committed to continuous learning and upskilling every day!
 - 🌱 I’m currently learning and upskilling in Python
-- 👯 I'm currently on the lookout for new job opportunities that align with my skills and passions.
+- 👯 I'm currently looking for new job opportunities that align with my skills and passions.

 ## 📫 How to reach me:

-#### Feel free to reach out to me through any of these platforms.
+#### Feel free to contact me through any of these platforms if you don't mind.
 I'm always open to connecting and discussing interesting projects or ideas!

 [![GitHub](https://img.shields.io/badge/Github-100000?style=for-the-badge&logo=github&logoColor=white)](https://github.com/LomNtetha)
 [![Stack Overflow](https://img.shields.io/badge/-Stack%20Overflow-FE7A16?style=for-the-badge&logo=stackoverflow&logoColor=white)](https://stackoverflow.com/users/18436710/lumkile-ntetha)